AT&T Red River Showdown

 Q. How can I listen to the Sooners on the radio?

-Fans can listen to the OU radio broadcast on any official Sooner Sports Network affiliate, Sirius, XM, or on TuneIn.
+Fans can listen to the OU radio broadcast on any official Sooner Sports Network affiliate, on TuneIn or on Sirius XM.
 Broadcast begins two hours prior to kickoff with the Sooner Tailgate Show.

 Q. How can I follow the Sooners online?

-SoonerSports.com will be with the team providing photos from beginning to end through social media (Twitter, Instagram).
+SoonerSports.com will be with the team providing photos and video from beginning to end on social media (Twitter, Instagram).

 Q. Where can I watch the game with Sooner fans?